iOSSoftwareEngineer/DefaultsCloudSync/README.md

 # What is DefaultsCloudSync?
-DefaultsCloudSync is a simple Swift class that synchronizes NSUserDefaults to iCloud.  <br>
+DefaultsCloudSync is a simple Swift class that synchronizes NSUserDefaults to iCloud.
-It requires just one line of code.

 # Usage
+Using DefaultsCloudSync requires just one line of code.
 In your AppDelegate's didFinishLaunchingWithOptions call <br> `DefaultsCloudSync.start()`  <br>
 That's it!